zntfdr/talks/2019 The State Of Machine Learning in iOS 13/ios_13_machine_learning_state.md

 # WWDC 2019
 # _**15**_ videos, _**~400**_ minutes

-^To make a comparison, ARKit only had 3 sessions this year.
+^To make a comparison:
+- ARKit only had 3 sessions this year.
-Combine only two session
+- Combine only two session.
-SwiftUI 11 sessions 450 minutes
+- SwiftUI 11 sessions 450 minutes.

 ---